 Improves Your Posture

 Stretching strengthens your muscles and encourages good posture.
-As your muscles become stronger and more toned, this gives your neck and back the strength it needs to support your head.
+As your muscles become stronger and more toned, this gives your neck and back the strength they need to support your head.
 If you have poor posture, this places a lot of strain on your cervical spine.
 This creates pain in these upper vertebrae.
 Therapeutic stretching helps to reset this area of your spine and improves posture.

 If you tend to sleep on your stomach, this can cause you to have poor posture.
 Stomach sleeping can also cause a Dowager’s Hump.
 In this case, neck stretches along with chiropractic care may be necessary to help with the pain associated with your misaligned spine.